A software interface that provides instant control of Eos parameters

 5. Thanks

-A big thank you to Thibault d'Aubert, head of the lighting department of the Théâtre National de Strasbourg and Eos trainer, for his constructive feedback and beta tests.
+A big thank you to Thibault d'Aubert, Eos trainer and head of the lighting department of the Théâtre National de Strasbourg (France), for his suggestions, his constructive feedback and his minutious beta tests.

-And finally, thanks to those who tell me that it works fine and that they are happy! :-)
+And finally, thanks to those who just take the time to tell me that it works fine and that they are happy! :-)

 TECHNICAL COMPLEMENT